-The Collaborative Team approach: addressing the Legal, Emotional, and Financial elements of divorce
+Addressing the Legal, Emotional, and Financial Elements of Divorce

-Your collaborative divorce team includes two neutral professionals, along with the parties and their attorneys: A professional divorce facilitator and a financial professional (might be a CPA, or a Financial Planner).
+Your collaborative divorce team includes two neutral professionals, along with the parties and their attorneys: A professional divorce facilitator and a financial professional (such as a CPA or financial planner).
 While each of the attorneys is aligned with one party, the two neutrals are focused on helping the family reach the goal without bias.

 Why Choose the Collaborative Process?